cgr71ii/BOA/boa/docs/source/index.rst

 BOA (Buffer Overflow Annihilator) is a vulnerability analyzer of general purpose.
 It is written in Python, and the main principle which it has coded has been to give the maximum flexibility to the user, and for that reason, modularity is a BOA's priority.
-Through dynamic modules loading, it is possible to use the language parser which the user wants and use it to focus their own security needs.
+Through dynamic module loading, it is possible to use the language parser which the user wants and use it to focus their own security needs.

 .. toctree::